 Choosing whole grains

 Make at least half the grains in your diet whole grains.
-Whole-grain versions of rice, bread, cereal, flour and pasta can be found at most grocery stores.
-Many whole-grain foods come ready to eat.
-These include a variety of breads, pastas and cereals.
+You can find whole-grain versions of rice, bread, cereal, flour and pasta at most grocery stores.
+Many whole-grain foods, including a variety of breads, pastas and cereals, are ready to eat.

 Examples of whole grains include:

 It's not always easy to tell what kind of grains a product has, especially bread.
 For instance, a brown bread isn't necessarily whole wheat — the brown hue may come from added coloring.

 If you're not sure something has whole grains, check the product label or the Nutrition Facts panel.
 Look for the word "whole" on the package, and make sure whole grains appear among the first items in the ingredient list.